willhogan11/Data_Rep-Querying_Project_2015/README.md

 - **Total Girls**: Total Girls in the school
 - **Total Pupils**: Total Pupils in the school

-Here's an example of a response in JSON format
+Here's an example of one of the response rows in JSON format
 ```json
 [
   {